Split Rock Lighthouse.

 Camping

-Whether you’re staying a week or a weekend, the park offers plenty of tent camping sites for your enjoyment.
+Whether you’re staying a week or a weekend, the park offers plenty of tent and drive-in camping sites for your enjoyment.
+There are 46 electric sites in the Shipwreck Creek Campground.
+For more detailed information about camping in the park visit the DNR website.
 If you plan to spend the night, make sure to make your reservation through the Minnesota Department of Natural Resources ahead of time.

 Hiking